|Status:||Closed||Start date:||Apr 18, 2016|

 Thus, before debugging any R code, I would like to ask you to evaluate the above constraints and maybe do some tests with the files imported by Paolo.

-#12 Updated by Julien Barde about 3 years ago
+#12 Updated by Julien Barde over 3 years ago

 yes we can skype this afternoon.